threedworld-mit/tdw/Documentation/lessons/3d_models/custom_models.md

 <img src="images/custom_models/1_export.png" style="zoom:50%;" />

 ## Troubleshooting

-- Make sure that Unity Editor and Visual Studio are _closed_ when running `AssetBundleCreator`.
+- Make sure that Unity Editor is _closed_ when running `AssetBundleCreator`.
-- Make sure that you have installed the Editor _via Unity Hub_; the Python script assumes this when trying to find the editor .exe
-- If `AssetBundleCreator` is crashing with errors, please let us know; copy+paste the error when you do.
+- If AssetBundleCreator can't find Unity Editor, set `unity_editor_path` in the constructor.
 - If you get this warning in the Editor log: `[warn] kq_init: detected broken kqueue; not using.: Undefined error: 0` it means that there's a problem with your Unity license.
 Make sure you have valid and active Unity credentials.

 ***